Teen Events & Programs

 - Registration for Loudoun's Battle of the Bands is 100% free for Loudoun teens

-- The annual festival features daytime improvisational theatre workshops with professional actors and an a series of evening public performances featuring individual school acts and a mixed showcase of performers.
+- The annual festival features daytime improvisational theater workshops with professional actors and a series of evening public performances featuring individual school acts and a mixed showcase of performers.

-- Performances are held at Franklin Park Arts Center in Purcellville, VA.
+- Performances are held at the Franklin Park Arts Center in Purcellville, VA.

 Step Up Looudoun

-- The Step Up Loudoun Youth Competition encourages middle and high school youth across the county to identify an issue in their school, neighborhood or community, create a plan to address that issue, and implement the plan.
+- The Step Up Loudoun Youth Competition encourages middle and high school youth to identify issues in their school, neighborhood, or community, create a plan to address an issue, and implement a plan.
 The goal is to encourage, support and reward the youth of Loudoun County for making positive changes in their own lives and the lives of others.